 What are Incoterms?

-Before giving the papers your John Hancock, you should familiarize yourself with some standard contract terms you’ll come across while drawing them up.
-These specific terms are referred to as incoterms.
-“Incoterms®” is an acronym standing for international commercial terms.
-“Incoterms®” is a trademark of the International Chamber of Commerce, registered in several countries.
-Incoterms, like FOB (Free on Board) or FAS (Free Alongside Ship), are acronyms for terms that are used in import and export contracts.
-They explain how long the supplier will be responsible (and liable) for the commodity before it switches hands to the buyer.
-It’s easy to gloss over such terms—common, in fact—and misunderstanding them during the negotiation stage can result in huge stress on your pockets.
+Before giving your shipper paperwork your John Hancock, you should acquaint yourself with some standard contract terms.
+Terms you’ll come across while drawing them up.
+We refer to these specific terms as incoterms.
+“Incoterms®” is an acronym that stands for global commercial terms.
+This is a trademark of the International Chamber of Commerce, registered in several countries.
+Incoterms, like FOB (Free on Board) or FAS (Free Alongside Ship), are acronyms.

+These are terms you’ll see in import and export contracts.
+They explain how long the supplier will be responsible (and liable) for the commodity before the buyer receives it.
+It’s easy to gloss over such terms—common, in fact—and mix them up during the negotiation stage.
+Which can result in huge stress on your pockets.
 Building up your understanding of incoterms will lead to better customer service, and dole out responsibility to those involved.

 The most common incoterms are: